SleepyKumiho/100DayChallenge/README.md

 Day 44: Set up a new environment for the first milestone project. <br>
 Day 45: Prepared the notebook environment for the project. <br>
 Day 46: Began data exploration for heart disease data. <br>
-Day 47: Completed exploratory data analysis with a correlation matrix across the entire dataframe.
+Day 47: Completed exploratory data analysis with a correlation matrix across the entire dataframe. <br>
+Day 48: Completed initial model evaluation.